Jewish Jewelry

 What’s in a name?
 Learn everything you’ve wanted to know about Hebrew names and Jewish naming traditions!

-What is a Hebrew Name?
+What Is a Hebrew Name?

-There is a common practice in certain diaspora Jewish communities of having a separate “Hebrew name” in addition to one’s secular or legal name – this is the name used in religious contexts and perhaps socially in Jewish circles.
 Some people only ever use their Hebrew name when necessary in ritual contexts, like getting called up to the Torah during prayer services or on a ketubah (Jewish wedding document), while others may use it in all Jewish contexts or interchangeably with their secular name, or even use their Hebrew name in all social contexts and the secular version only on legal documents.
+It is also not uncommon for some Jews switch to using their Hebrew name as their first name socially, or even have it changed legally, when moving to Israel or after they convert to Judaism or become more religious.

 And of course, some people simply have one name for all purposes, which is particularly common in Israel, and their regular given name IS their Hebrew name!